ltl3A87/starter-academic/content/home/experience.md

   location = "Hong Kong"
   date_start = "2020-08-03"
   date_end = ""
-  description = """Under the supervision from Professor Raymon, Wong, we devise a modified version of heterogeneous graph neural network to fuse context-based method and social-content based method to predict whether a post from Twitter or Weibo is fake.
-We plan to involve knowledge draph and more advanced encoding like Big Bird in the future."""
+  description = """Under the supervision from Professor Raymond, Wong, we devise a modified version of heterogeneous graph neural network to fuse context-based method and social-content based method to predict whether a post from Twitter or Weibo is fake.
+We plan to involve knowledge graph and more advanced encoding like Big Bird in the future."""

 [[experience]]
   title = "Junior Research Assistant"